#{ServerName}

 It's no coincidence that you can find so many of our favourite picnic areas by water in the Lake District.
 However, at Wray Castle, near Ambleside, you’ll have a few alternative location choices too.
 There are some picnic benches outside the faux-Gothic castle, with fabulous views across rolling fields to the hills.
 There are also further benches overlooking the stone pathway down to the lake.
 Although there aren't any seats by the lake itself, one of our favourite things is to take a rug and choose a spot along the expanse of grass and small stone beaches - it's so relaxing to listen to the peaceful sound of water lapping against the shore while you eat.

-Local information: There is a play park, parking, and WCs for public use.
+• Facilities: There is a play park and toilets for public use.

-Prepare the ultimate picnic and seek out this wonderful situation set against a dramatic mountain backdrop; we think Castlerigg Stone Circle, near Keswick, makes for an excellent stop-off.
+Prepare the ultimate picnic and seek out this wonderful situation set against a dramatic mountain backdrop; we think Castlerigg Stone Circle makes for an excellent stop-off.
 The light here is never the same two days running, and Castlerigg is one of Britain's earliest stone circles, dating back to around 3,000 BC!
+You can take a 2-mile walk to the stone circle from Keswick where you can pick up your picnic provisions from The Keswick Cheese Deli.

 At the southern end of Lake Windermere, Fell Foot Park is a fantastic place to take a family lunch, whilst having all the facilities you might need close at hand.
 Settle down to a delicious picnic on the park's grassy slopes, enjoy a paddle at the lake's edge, or hire a rowing boat if you're feeling particularly energetic!
 You can relax while children go wild on Fell Foot's adventure playground, and there's a café on-site if you forget anything.

-What food to include in a Lake District picnic
+What food and drink to include in a Lake District picnic

 We’d be remiss not to talk about the goodies in a Lake District picnic in this blog, so here’s the low-down on some of the best locally made products and delicacies that you could include in your hampers and cool bags.